Tuesday, May 01, 2012

 [Note: since I've started receiving suggestions, further updates will be added in this colour.]

 A couple of months ago I observed a typical online exchange relating to the Wii, complaining once again about a lack of games.
 Specifically "good" games.
 A number was thrown to the fore, indicating perhaps only around 7 existed.
 I scoffed at this (I do that about a lot of things) and exclaimed there were easily 100 good games for the Wii.
-Not great ones; not system-sellers; not killer apps or GOTRs.
+Not great ones; not system-sellers; not killer apps or GOTYs.
 Just GOOD games.
 Games which have given someone, somewhere, some enjoyment for a while.

 So I started on a list.
 I decided to include games I haven't even played but am very aware of and do know have garnered a favourable review here or there.
 Even if said review was by close friends.
 I also decided to start at 100 and count down, so I had a goal and knew I'd failed if I had to resort to listing "Petz" games before I reached #1...